Normalized solutions for fractional nonlinear scalar field equations via Lagrangian formulation: The unconstrained problem in

 As for $s=1$, the functional $J$ does not satisfies the Palais-Smale condition at level $C_{mp}$ under the assumptions (f1)--(f3), thus one can not directly apply the MP theorem.
 For the local case $s=1$, any weak solution is $C^1$ and it satisfies the Pohozaev identity, so that one can reduce the search of MP solutions to that of minimizers on the Pohozaev type constraint.

 For the fractional case, this approach seems to work for $s \in (1/2, 1)$, while requires additional regularity on the nonlinearity if $s \in (0,1/2]$.

-Conversely in \cite{Byeon}, the authors established that every minimizer of $J$ on the Pohozaev type constraint corresponds to a MP weak solution and derived some radially symmetric properties of the minimizer using a fractional version of the Polya-Szego inequality.
+Conversely in \cite{BKS}, the authors established that every minimizer of $J$ on the Pohozaev type constraint corresponds to a MP weak solution and derived some radially symmetric properties of the minimizer using a fractional version of the Polya-Szego inequality.
+Namely they introduce the Pohozaev functional $\mathcal{P}: H^s(\R^N) \to \R$ by setting